bcgov/bcdata/README.md

         number = {61},
         pages = {2927},
-        author = {Andrew C. Teucher and Sam J. Albers and Stephanie L. Hazlitt}, title = {bcdata: An R package for searching &amp; retrieving data from the B.C.
+        author = {Andrew C. Teucher and Sam J. Albers and Stephanie L. Hazlitt}, title = {bcdata: An R package for searching and retrieving data from the B.C.
 Data Catalogue}, journal = {Journal of Open Source Software},
       }